-Results for the corrected travel-time difference between the long-leg and the sum of the two shorter legs, $\Delta t'$ , for the 12, 18, and 24 sec period Rayleigh waves and the 12 and 18 sec Love waves are summarized with histograms in Figure 8a-d.
+Results for the corrected travel-time difference between the long-leg and the sum of the two shorter legs, $\Delta t'$, for the 12, 18, and 24 sec period Rayleigh waves and the 12 and 18 sec Love waves are summarized with histograms in Figure 9a-d.
 The number of station-triples that pass the selection criteria is too small to be considered statistically significant for the 24 sec Love wave.
-The standard deviation (STDV) and the mean value of the Gaussian fit to these histograms are summarized in Table 1.
-Results for initial phase $\lambda = 0$ and $-\pi/4$ are used again for comparison.
-For both Rayleigh and Love waves, with $\lambda = -\pi/4$ , the mean of the Gaussian fit clearly deviates from zero and the deviation increases with period.
-On the other hand, the deviation from zero is small with $\lambda = 0$ for all cases and no trend with period is observed.
-From Table 1, we conclude that if $\lambda = 0$ is applied, the systematic bias in the phase measurements is negligible.
+The standard deviation (STDV) and the mean value of the Gaussian fit to these histograms is summarized in Table 1.
+Results for "initial phase" $\lambda = 0$ and $-\pi/4$ are used again for comparison.
+For both Rayleigh and Love waves, with $\lambda = -\pi/4$, the mean of the Gaussian fit clearly deviates from zero and the deviation increases with period.
+On the other hand, the deviation from zero is small with $\lambda = 0$ for all cases, although it tends to increase with period as well.
+We believe that $\overline{\Delta t'}$ provides an upper bond on the expected bias in ambient noise measurements caused by an inhomogeneous source distribution, which is between 0.1-0.3 sec for Rayleigh waves and 0.2-0.4 sec for Love waves.